Spid3rBite/petdog/README.md

 # petdog
-A visual novel were you pet a dog.
+A visual novel where you pet a dog.